marigold-dev/training-nft-2/README.md

 ## Let's play

-1. Connect with your wallet an choose `alice` account (or the administrator you set on the smart contract earlier).
+1. Connect with your wallet an choose `alice` account (or one of the administrators you set on the smart contract earlier).
 You are redirected to the Administration /mint page as there is no nft minted yet
 2. Enter these values on the form for example :

 - name : Saint Emilion - Franc la Rose